-The first three types use wires to move the teeth to the desired position.
-Clear, removable aligners do not use wires and may also be an option.
+The first 3 types use wires to move the teeth to the desired position.
+Clear, removable aligners don't use wires and may also be an option.
 Aligners are custom-formed plastic guides that fit over the teeth and are used in a series to move the teeth into their desired positions.
 Ask your orthodontist if they are right for you.

 Oral healthcare and braces

-The following recommendations will help eliminate, or reduce, any oral health problems while your child's teeth are in braces:
+The following tips will help eliminate, or reduce, any oral health problems while your child's teeth are in braces: